|Nutrition Facts (per serving)|

 Some claim the addition of green peppers and tomatoes is not traditional but, as with all recipes, ingredients vary from family to family and region to region.

-For a lower-fat version, use canola oil instead of butter, low-fat sour cream, and 6 boneless, skinless chicken breasts or 8 boneless, skinless chicken thighs, or a combination.
+For a lower-fat version, use low-fat sour cream, and 6 boneless, skinless chicken breasts or 8 boneless, skinless chicken thighs, or a combination.
 If using breasts only, reduce the simmering time to 20 minutes.

 Heat butter in a Dutch oven or large skillet with a lid.
-Add onion and sauté over low heat until translucent.
+Add onion and sauté over medium heat until translucent, about 5 minutes.

 Add green pepper, tomato, garlic, and sweet or hot paprika.